Skip to main content

 What Does My Homeowner Policy Actually Cover?

-What Your Insurance Company Is Required to Tell You — And What They Conveniently Forget
+What Your Insurer Is Required to Tell You

-California law imposes affirmative disclosure obligations on insurers — things they must proactively tell you about your claim.
+California law imposes affirmative disclosure obligations on insurers - things they must proactively tell you.
 Most never do.
-Here is what they owe you and how to demand it.
+What they owe and how to ask.

-When a Neighbor's Fire Sprinkler Floods Your Business: Multi-Tenant Water Damage Claims
+When a Neighbor's Fire Sprinkler Floods Your Business

-Fire sprinkler activation in a neighboring unit can destroy your business with contaminated water.
-Learn whose policy responds, what perils apply, and how to protect your claim.
+Sprinkler activation in a neighboring unit can destroy your business with contaminated water.
+Whose policy responds, what perils apply, and how to protect it.

 When Personal Property Can Be Cleaned vs. When It Is a Total Loss